afoxinsocks/foxie-clock/README.md

 ## Easy to hack

 The Foxie Clock is powered by a SparkFun RedBoard Artemis Nano (https://www.sparkfun.com/products/15443), an extremely cool, fully Arduino-compatible board that supports Bluetooth LE 5.0 and much, much more.
-It is included in every Foxie Clock kit, along with everything you need (except a USB-C cable) to get running.
+It is included in every Foxie Clock kit, along with everything you need (including USB-C cable) to get running.

 ## Fully Open Source